PlanterApp/planter_blog/content/docs/editorial-guidelines/index.md

 ### Frontal Matter

-At the beginning of your index.md file, please include the following:
+At the very top of your index.md file, please include the following:

 ```yaml
 +++